Can GitHub Issues Help in App Review Classifications?: Introduction

 \end{enumerate}

 The structure of this paper is organized as follows.
-In Section \ref{sec:Motiv_Example}, we describe our motivation for this study with an example.
-In Section \ref{sec:approach}, the proposed approach is described in detail.
-In Section \ref{sec:eval}, we introduce the used dataset and experimental setup.
-Also, we analyze the experimental results.
-In Section \ref{sec:rel_work}, we survey related work.
-In Section \ref{sec:threat}, we discuss threats to the validity of our results.
-Finally, we conclude our paper in Section \ref{sec:concusion}.
+In \secref{Motiv_Example}, we describe our motivation for this study with an example.
+In \secref{approach}, the proposed approach is described in detail.
+In \secref{experiment_setting}, we introduce the used dataset and experimental setup.
+In \secref{eval}, we analyze the experimental results.
+In \secref{rel_work}, we survey related work.
+In \secref{threat}, we discuss threats to the validity of our results.
+Finally, we conclude our paper in \secref{concusion}.